tebeka/talks/conda-pyconil-2017/playbook.md

     $ conda env export > environment.yml
     $ vim environment.yml

-Now let's trip it down.
+Now let's strip it down.
 I prefer to leave the top level dependencies.
 If you have people working on different OS this will save you some headache.

     dependencies: